Li Wenliang

 The outbreak was later confirmed not to be SARS, but rather a new coronavirus, SARS-CoV-2.
 Li returned to work and later contracted COVID-19, the disease caused by the virus, from a patient who was not known to be infected.
-He died from the disease on 7 February 2020, at age 33.
+He died from the disease on 7 February 2020, at age 34.
 A subsequent Chinese official inquiry exonerated him; Wuhan police formally apologized to his family and revoked his admonishment on 19 March.
 In April 2020, Li was posthumously awarded the May Fourth Medal by the government.
 By early June 2020, five more doctors from the Wuhan hospital had died from COVID-19.

 Early life

-Li Wenliang was born on 12 October 1986 in a Manchu family in Beizhen, Jinzhou, Liaoning.
+Li Wenliang was born on 12 October 1985 in a Manchu family in Beizhen, Jinzhou, Liaoning.
 His parents were former state enterprise workers and both lost their jobs in the 'wave of laid-offs' in the 1990s.
 He attended Beizhen High School (北镇市高级中学) and graduated in 2004 with an excellent academic record.
-He attended Wuhan University School of Medicine as a clinical medicine student in a seven-year combined bachelor's and master's degree program.
+He attended Wuhan University School of Medicine as a medical student in a seven-year combined bachelor's and master's degree program.
 He joined the Chinese Communist Party (CCP) in his second year.
 His mentor praised him as a diligent and honest student.
 His college classmates said he was a basketball fan.